 Over in the girls’ camp, new names this year are:

-And if you've decided not to find out the gender of your baby, there are some options for you too.
-Charlie and Riley appear on both the girls' and boys' Top 100 list with exactly the same spelling.
+And if you’ve decided not to find out the gender of your baby, there are some options for you too.
+Charlie appears on both the girls’ and boys’ Top 100 list with exactly the same spelling.
 (Charlie is at #75 for girls and #7 for boys.)
 Several girls’ names from the Top 100 that can also be interchanged for boys’ names include Harper (#12), Frankie (#37), Mackenzie (#51) and Peyton (#84).

 0 / 5.
 0